#DVpit

 About

-#DVpit (Diverse Voices Pitch) is a Bluesky event for marginalized voices that have been historically underrepresented in publishing to pitch their work to agents and editors.This may include (but is not limited to): Black, Indigenous, People of Color (BIPOC); people living and/or born/raised in marginalized, underrepresented cultures and countries; disabled persons (includes neurodivergence and mental illness); people on marginalized ends of the cultural and/or religious spectrum; people identifying within LGBTQIA+; and more.* Participating marginalized creators can post about their finished projects on the day of DVpit in the hopes of finding an agent or editor for their work.The first #DVpit took place on April 19, 2016 and was a national trending hashtag.
-Since then, there have been hundreds of creators signed by agents and countless book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.To participate, pitches must be within the 300-character limit and include the #DVPit hashtag.
-Agents and editors will like or repost pitches they're interested in during the one-day event.DVpit is returning October 8, 2025!MORE DETAILS COMING SOON!Follow us on bluesky for more up-to-date announcements
+starting at 8am ET and ending 8pm ET#DVpit (Diverse Voices Pitch) is a Bluesky event for marginalized voices that have been historically underrepresented in publishing to pitch their work to agents and editors.This may include (but is not limited to): Black, Indigenous, People of Color (BIPOC); people from marginalized, underrepresented cultures and countries; disabled persons (includes neurodivergence and mental illness); people on marginalized ends of the cultural and/or religious spectrum; people identifying within LGBTQIA+.
+Participating marginalized creators can post about their finished projects on the day of DVpit in the hopes of finding an agent or editor for their work.The first #DVpit took place on April 19, 2016 and was a national trending hashtag.
+Since then, there have been hundreds of creators signed by agents and countless book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.To participate, marginalized creators must have a polished/query-ready manuscript or portfolio to pitch.
+Pitches must be within the 300-character limit and include the #DVPit hashtag.
+Agents and editors will like or repost pitches they're interested in during the one-day event.Follow us on bluesky for more up-to-date announcements

 Any decisions regarding eligibility are yours to make.
 Creators are not obligated to disclose anything they do not feel comfortable with and are not required to pitch only work that reflects their own identity, though that is certainly welcome!